 - Stop the need for primary care physician referrals

 Timeline for support

-If Humana is also affected by the disaster and cannot continue business as usual after the disaster or public health crisis is over, we will alert the Centers for Medicare & Medicaid Services and the Agency for Health Care Administration.
+If Humana also is affected by the disaster and cannot continue business as usual after the disaster or public health crisis is over, we will alert the Centers for Medicare & Medicaid Services and the South Carolina Department of Health and Human Services (SCDHHS).

 Here are a few steps you can take: